-While profits still matter for socially responsible investing, they must balance against beliefs and principles since the goal is to generate financial returns and avoid violation of social conscience.
+While profits still matter for socially responsible investing, they must balance against beliefs and principles since they aim to generate financial returns and avoid violating social conscience.

 What is Impact Investing?

 This is a thematic model of investing characterized by a direct connection between the use of capital and value-based priorities.
-With this model, the positive impact is what matters, meaning the aim is to help a company achieve specific goals beneficial to the society or environment.
+With this model, the positive impact matters, meaning the aim is to help a company achieve specific goals beneficial to society or the environment.

 With impact investing, the report must have both the financial performance of the investment and its positive societal impact (in quantity form) –like X number of people received quality education after investing in this area, or there was an increase or decrease in X number of units after the adoption of clean energy in this venture, etc.

 Impact investors set out their funds towards a cause not directly addressed by the public financial markets (i.e., the stock market), such as poverty alleviation and community development.
 These funds also tend to impact the management and execution of portfolio companies more than other investment vehicles.